Friday, November 21, 2025

 He hesitated, then nodded slowly.
 “I did.
 But I didn’t believe them.”

 “It started on a night out a few days before I actually met any of the players and coaches,” I said.
 “Scott and I met at a karaoke night…he was singing and playing the bongos poorly but as I moved in the crowd to get closer to take a better look at him.
 I recognized him even though I couldn’t remember where.
-That next two nights, we fucked, having fun.
+That next two nights, we fucked hard and nonstop, having fun.
 When I met the team the morning after the second night – the morning that I was scheduled to meet the team, coaches and the owners, that’s when I realized why I recognized him….I had looked him up before agreeing to come here to help him and the team.”

 “Did you know that he was married?”